MachiCathe/Machi_cssday1/README.md

 # Machi_cssday1
-Welcome to the coding summer school this day 1 file and folders
+Welcome to the coding summer school

+This day 1 file and folders